slinkity/slinkity/ARCHITECTURE.md

 3. **Build your project using Eleventy to a temporary directory.** Since we're using a 2-step build process, we can't build your routes to the _final_ output directory just yet!
 We need to make a temporary bucket for Vite to pull from.
 4. **Build from this temporary directory to your intended output using Vite.** We [use a glob to find all the routes in your app](src/cli/vite.js#L39-L58).
 Otherwise, we don't mess with Vite's defaults too much.

-## Understanding our eleventy plugin
+## Understanding our Eleventy plugin

 Let's say you save a change to a `template.html` in your project, and that template contains a React component shortcode.
 What does our plugin do?